dbt-labs/dbt-extractor/README.md

 The parser is solely responsible for turning text into recognized values, while the type checker does arity checking, and enforces argument list types (e.g. nested function calls like `{{ config(my_ref=ref('table')) }}` will parse but not type check even though it is valid dbt syntax.
 The tool at this time doesn't have an agreed serialization to communicate refs as config values at this time, but could in the future.)

-The transformation stage takes a typed ast and modifies values to change names, remove unnecessary values, and generally reshape the tree into the form we would like to use.
-The extractor uses this tree to easily identify all the refs, sources, and configs present and extract them to a dictionary.
+The extractor uses the typed abstract syntax tree to easily identify all the refs, sources, and configs present and extract them to a dictionary.

 ## Running The Demo Apps
 To see the full implementation extract dbt values run live as you type in a browser, run: